August 19, Speak Now (Deluxe Edition) by Taylor Swift

 – “Ours” (deluxe edition exclusive)

-My prior relationship with the album: By the time Speak Now came out, Swift was a big enough name that it was virtually impossible to escape the major singles from her albums, so of course I had heard things like “Mine” and “Back to December” and “Mean” as she was out and about promoting the album.
+My prior relationship with the album and artist: By the time Speak Now came out, Swift was a big enough name that it was virtually impossible to escape the major singles from her albums, so of course I had heard things like “Mine” and “Back to December” and “Mean” as she was out and about promoting the album.
 It wasn’t until maybe a year or two later than I was exposed to some of the other tracks, namely because my ex was fonder of Swift than I was and enjoyed putting her stuff on his playlists.
 This included some more country-ish tracks such as “Sparks Fly” as well as things like “Haunted” and “Better Than Revenge,” some of my first exposure to Swift songs that strayed from the country pop formula I knew, and also some of the first ones I remember liking.

 I’m not entirely sure when, but eventually I did go ahead and listen to the whole album in order.
 I remember liking most of the songs, but also thinking a few too many of them sounded the same.
 I also remember thinking it was incredibly off-putting for Swift to include “Mean” on the same album as “Better Than Revenge,” a song in which she is incredibly.. well MEAN to a former romantic rival.
 It comes off as Taylor saying “when people are mean to me, they’re just haters who need to stop, but also I should be able to say whatever I want about whoever I want and have it considered legitimate artistic expression.
 Besides, they started it.”
 For this reason, Speak Now was never an album I revisited as often as some of Taylor’s poppier stuff that came in later years, even if “Haunted” and “Story of Us” are still among my favorite Swift songs.